Leadership

 President & CEO

 Randy Colman brings more than 25 years of non-profit leadership including serving as Executive Director and CEO for the Adolph and Rose Levis Jewish Community Center in Boca Raton for the past decade.
 He has previously held various leadership positions including Director of the Sports Medicine Institute at Mount Sinai Medical Center and Founding Director of The Union for Reform Judaism’s 6 Points Sports Academy in Greensboro, NC.
-Colman earned his Bachelor of General Studies from the University of Michigan, his Master of Exercise Physiology from the University of Florida, and his Master of Business Administration from Nova Southeastern University.
+Randy earned his Bachelor of General Studies from the University of Michigan, his Master of Exercise Physiology from the University of Florida, and his Master of Business Administration from Nova Southeastern University.

 Sandra Ala, LMHC

-Chief Operating Officer
+Chief Operating and Programs Officer

 Sandra Ala is a Licensed Mental Health Counselor and a Florida Qualified Supervisor.
 Sandra graduated with her master’s degree in Psychology as a Mental Health Counselor in 1999 for Carlos Albizu University.
 Sandra began her career with Jewish Family Services of Miami and continued to grow within the agency during her 23 years.
-Sandra leadership experience entails supervising and mentoring program managers, program implementation and budget management.
+Sandra’s leadership experience entails supervising and mentoring program managers, program implementation and budget management.
 Throughout her career she has provided direct services such as case management and therapy to clients.
 Sandra has a great understanding of the importance of cultural sensitivity and working with culturally diverse populations.
-Additionally, Sandra’s knowledge and practice of person-centered services with trauma informed practice (PCTI) is a focal point of the care and philosophy of her therapeutic approach.
-Under Sandra’s leadership, mental health professionals have been trained to work with clients who experienced immigration related trauma, as well as survivors of sexual violence, domestic abuse, and cultural/generational trauma.

 Barbara Welte-Di Pietro